-Village-Commercial District - The Village-Commercial Districts in the Town of Sunapee are patterned after the typical New England town centers.
+Village-Commercial Districts - The Village-Commercial Districts in the Town of Sunapee are patterned after the typical New England Town Centers.
 These areas are characterized by the highest densities of land use and also contain the mix of land uses associated with village centers, including commercial, public, institutional, and both single-family and multi-family land uses.
-In general, the two Village-Commercial Districts are located in Sunapee Village (including Sunapee Harbor and Lower Village Area) and Georges Mills and are further described as follows:
+In general, the two Village Commercial Districts are located in Sunapee Village (including Sunapee Harbor and Lower Village Area) and in Georges Mills (the Georges Mills Village Commercial District), and are further described as follows: